Do you remember...

 Dave

 I've had a collection of Fiendish Feet pots sitting on top of my kitchen cupboards for the last 13 years.
 They include the Hot Cross Bunny that Dave says doesn't exist.
 It came out either the Easter before or after the Christmas that Ivor Cold Toe was sold.
 I have another 13 pots but you have details of them already.
-I might have been tempted to Ebay them but there doesn't seem to be much interest.
+I might have been tempted to eBay them but there doesn't seem to be much interest.

 Robert